seanrussell/salesforce-profile-modifier/README.md

 # Release Notes
 ### 0.0.1

-1. Provides the ability to add, edit, and remove Apex class, Visualforce page, Object, and Field metadata from profiles
+1. Intial release of extension.
+Provides the ability to add, edit, and remove Apex class, Visualforce page, Object, and Field metadata from profiles

 -----------------------------------------------------------------------------------------------------------

-### For more information and contribution to project visit the below repositories and use issues tab to log any feedback or issues.
+### For more information on the SFDX CLI plugin that this extension wraps, please see:

 * [Profile Modifier Plugin](https://github.com/seanrussell/profile-modifier-plugin)